rozario-lamperouge/MLOps_IRIS/README.md

 ## 🎯 Success Criteria

-By the end of this training, you should be able to:
+By the end of this implimentation, you should be able to:

 ✅ **Train** machine learning models with different hyperparameters
 ✅ **Track** experiments systematically using MLflow